jvanlier/teslacamerge/README.md

     tcm -s /path/to/TeslaCam/SavedClips -d ~/output_path

 Command line flag `-x` controls the speed ratio, `-m` controls how many minutes back to start from for each clip, and `-w` controls the number of workers.
-The default for `-w` is 6, which uses 600-700 % CPU on my 8-Core MacBook.
+The default for `-w` is 7, which corresponds to 700-800 % CPU on my 8-Core MacBook.
 Change accordingly for your system.
 See `tcm --help` for details.

 ![example-video](example-output-video.jpg?raw=true)